nickspeal/musicThisWeek/README.md

 2. Export the following environment variables:

 	~~~~
-	export SPOTIPY_CLIENT_ID='ask me for the client secret'
+	export SPOTIPY_CLIENT_ID='ask me for the client ID'

 	export SPOTIPY_CLIENT_SECRET='ask me for the secret'